-As counsellors / psychotherapists a crucial part of our role is to raise awareness of how unconscious biases support both individual and systemic oppression and marginalisation.
-If counselling/psychotherapy have hope of being inclusive they need to own individual prejudices and unconscious biases that they may hold.
+As counsellors and psychotherapists, a crucial part of our role is to raise awareness of how unconscious biases support both individual and systemic oppression and marginalisation.
+We are all vulnerable to prejudice and BCPC strongly encourages its members to own their own individual prejudices and to consider how they may be biased by recognising the importance of self-enquiry, personal feedback and continuing professional development.

 Power operates in a complex systemic dynamic in our society that confers rank and privilege based on unconscious bias towards a white/male/cis gendered/middle class environment, and as a profession we are part of that system.